 Getting There: Coffs Harbour presents the most straightforward route to the national park.
 All you gotta do is drive north on the Pacific Highway for around 50 km and then take a right onto McPhillips Road.
 It’s a 12 km ride after the turn.

-Other Things To Do: There are a few coastal towns in close proximity to the Yuraygir National Park.
+Other Things To Do: There are a few coastal towns in proximity to the Yuraygir National Park.
 You should definitely check out Grafton, which is steeped in history and culture.

 Sawyers Beach, Flinders Island, Tasmania